 Note: Because of the technical nature of this topic, you may wish to consult with your physician if you have questions after reading this information.

-Like most human diseases, the many forms of arthritis or rheumatic diseases, have genetic components.
-Each rheumatic disease has its own cause(s), including a certain inherited background.
-However, recent studies have revealed that several autoimmune diseases have a similar genetic basis.
+Many forms of rheumatic diseases, including forms of arthritis, have a genetic basis.
+Recent studies have revealed that several autoimmune diseases have a similar genetic basis.

-Part of the study of genetics is a focus on how human characteristics are inherited from one’s ancestors.
+The study of genetics focuses on how human characteristics are inherited from one’s ancestors.
 The means by which these characteristics appear in descendants is attributed to genes.
 These genes, which are a small portion of a chromosome, are considered a “unit of heredity” and are randomly passed from parents to offspring.

-In reality, there are approximately 22,000 genes, all varying from person to person, all influencing human traits like appearance, personality and susceptibility to different diseases.
-Mutations, which are usually harmful changes in the genes, or even mild and usually harmless variations in genes, can result in diseases in offspring.
+There are approximately 22,000 genes, all varying from person to person, all influencing human traits like appearance, personality and susceptibility to different diseases.
+Mutations, changes in the genes that can be harmless, mildly harmful, or very harmful, can result in diseases in offspring.

 Diseases that happen due to a mutation or normal variation in genes are usually classified as either unifactorial or multifactorial.
 Unifactorial diseases occur when a mutated gene or pair of genes is passed to a child by one or both parents.
 For example, sickle cell anemia is a unifactorial disease that happens if the same mutated gene is passed to a child by both parents.
 If the child inherits one mutated (sickle cell) gene from one parent and a normal gene from the other, the child has "sickle cell trait" but not the disease.
 However, with other unifactorial diseases, such as Marfan syndrome, the child can receive the abnormal gene from only one parent and inherit the disease, meaning one gene is enough to pass on the disease.